mbencherif/DeepSpeechHB/README.md

 ================
 STEP1 :
 --------
-To run the code you need to Download the : https://github.com/HabanaAI/Model-References.git inside a directory called /work3
+To run the code you need to download the : https://github.com/HabanaAI/Model-References.git inside a directory called /work3 (this directory will be mapped insde your docker later on).
 Go to /work3/Model-References/PyTorch/examples/computer_vision
 STEP2 :
 --------